 Industry Roundup – January

-If there’s one buzzword that sums up the beginning of 2019 it would be ‘uncertainty’.
+If there’s one buzzword that sums up the UK property trends at the beginning of 2019 it would be ‘uncertainty’.

 As the country counts down to the Brexit deadline on March 29, the property market is looking ahead to the future.
 While the market has proven resilient to upheaval in the past, uncertainty is much more difficult to navigate.
 No-one knows exactly how the market will react to Brexit or even if it will happen.